ydylwj23/Leetcode-study-note/Graph/Graph.md

 ## Notes
 Dijkstra: 1.
 Greedy algorithm to find the shortest path from 1 node to all other nodes in a directed(occationally undirected) weighted graph.
 2. Can be paired with extra step info in each node to detect shortest path within certain steps.

-Time complexity: O(NlogN + E)  E for building the graph, NlogN for the algorithm\
+Time complexity: O(ElogN + E)  E for building the graph, ElogN for the algorithm\
 Space complexity: O(N + E)  E for the graph, N for the heap

 ## Bellman Ford's Algorithm